nviet123/nviet123/README.md

 - ⚡ Fun fact: ...
 -->

+- 💬 Ask me about SSW using Xero amd all other Tax and Accounting
 - 🏃 I work at SSW https://www.ssw.com.au/people/nicholas-viet
-- 💬 Ask me about SSW using Xero amd all other Tax and Accounting
 - 🔭 I’m currently working on testing of Xero Integrations with various softwares, e.g. SSW TimePro and Microsoft PowerBI
-- 📫 How to reach me: @nickviet
+- 📫 How to reach me: nickviet@ssw.com.au
 - 👯 I’m looking to collaborate on Xero with SSW partnered softwares
 - 🌱 I’m currently learning Mandarin
 - ⚡ Fun fact: I have represented Australia in two sports